microsoft/pxt-calliope/docs/courses/csintro/variables/project.md

 If you are designing something else, think about how you might find out more information about your problem through interviewing or observing people using current solutions.

 Then start brainstorming.
 Sketch out a variety of different ideas.
 Remember that it's okay if the ideas seem far-out or impractical.
 Some of the best products come out of seemingly crazy ideas that can ultimately be worked into the design of something useful.
-What kind of holder can you design to hold the Micro:bit securely?
+What kind of holder can you design to hold the micro:bit securely?
 How will it be used in the real world, as part of a physical design?

 Use the simulator to do your programming, and test out a number of different ideas.
 What is the easiest way to keep track of data?
 If you are designing for the accelerometer, try to see what different values are generated through different actions (you can display the value the accelerometer is currently reading using the 'Show Number' block; clear the screen afterward so you can see the reading).